 Gathering employer information is not a simple task.
-If the employer is a public corporation, you can use U.S. Securities and Exchange Commission (SEC) filings to get financial information.
-That information will be harder to come by if is a private company.
+If the employer is a public corporation, you can use the U.S. Securities and Exchange Commission (SEC) filings to get financial information.
+That information will be harder to come by if it is a private company.
 In either case, look at the organization's website and official social media pages.
 Then use other resources including articles from newspapers and magazines.
 Don't forget about your network.
 Find out if someone you know works for the organization or knows anyone who does.

-In order to effectively answer questions on a job interview, you are going to have to know a lot about yourself too.
+In order to effectively answer questions in a job interview, you are going to have to know a lot about yourself too.
 You may think you know everything you need to know, but when you have to start talking about yourself you, like most people, may have difficulty.

 Start by listing your attributes.
 Think about what you can bring to the employer.
 If you're having trouble with this, ask former coworkers or others with whom you've worked closely to list which of your work-related traits they most admired.

 Once you come up with a list of attributes, try to find some faults.
 You won't, obviously, spontaneously announce them to a prospective employer, but if you are asked about your flaws you will be ready.
-For example, if the interviewer asks, "what is something that has been a problem for you at work?," you will be able to choose something that is innocuous or can be turned around into a positive.
+For example, if the interviewer asks "what is something that has been a problem for you at work?" you will be able to choose something that is innocuous or can be turned around into a positive.